CLEP now offers test takers the option to take a CLEP exam at home with remote proctoring. Below is more information about testing remotely.

 If the above accommodations don't meet your needs, contact CLEP Services at 800-257-9558 for information about other accommodation testing options before you register through My Account.

 To take a CLEP exam with remote proctoring, you’ll need to do the following:

 - Review the remote proctoring equipment and environment requirements to make sure you can take a CLEP exam with remote proctoring.

 - Register for your remote-proctored exam on the CLEP My Account Registration Portal.

 - Download and install ETS Online Test application.
 You'll need this on test day so that the proctor can log you in to the Unify Test Launcher to start your exam.

 - Review what to expect for exam day.
-Make sure you have everything you need for test day and that your equipment and software is working as it should.
+Make sure you have everything you need for test day and that your equipment and software are working as they should.

-- Take Your Exam.
-Sign in at your scheduled appointment time and have your government-issued ID ready to show your proctor.
+- Take your exam.
+Sign in at your scheduled appointment time and have your government-issued ID ready to show to your proctor.